ernestomr87/backend-challenges-to-do/challenges/junior/service-authentication.md

 ## Introduction

-The "Authentication Service" challenge is designed to build a RESTful API that handles user authentication, including registration, login, and password recovery.
+The "Authentication Service" challenge is designed to build a REST API that handles user authentication, including registration, login, and password recovery.

 ### Objectives